Ultimate Preamp vs DEQX

 To calculate the number of taps per sample you divide 66 million by the sample rate of 96000 which gives 687 taps per sample for each channel at 96kHz !!
 And the frequency resolution of these filters would be 139Hz best case !
 That's only in stereo though !
 Over six channels the figure drops to 229 taps or a frequency resolution of 3x the stereo case or 417Hz !!
 Seriously !!

-Also the BS about the SHARC parts not offering better-performing devices compared to ARM cores is BS as I proved in a previous post.
+Apart from exaggerating the performance of their previous offerings by a factor of 30x the representative from deqx being interviewed had trouble explaining the definition of a digital 'tap' as it applied to the basic building block of an FIR filter !!
+This should ring the alarm bells for anyone seeking technical advice from them.
+Also, the BS about the SHARC parts not offering better-performing devices compared to ARM cores is total balony as I proved in a previous post.
 Even the 4th gen SHARC part used in our preamps has the same capability of their current multi-core ARM device at the same 48KHz sampling rate !!
 The truth is they had ample opportunity to upgrade their hardware to better SHARC parts, but instead they chose to sell the same bit of old rope as long as they could get away with it.
-Of course using better SHARC DSP's they would then have to explain the mediocrity of what they have been selling for decades :(
+Of course using better SHARC DSP's they would then have to explain the mediocrity of what they have been selling to the punters for decades.
+Can't have that can we ;)